What to do in Tokyo for a first time?

 The contrast between agitation and discipline

-Shibuya reveals one essential thing:
+Shibuya shows one essential thing:

-Even in chaos, Tokyo remains structured.
+even in chaos, Tokyo remains structured.

 Harajuku → Daikanyama: the perfect contrast